snehase25/angular-todolist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.

+This is a basic Angular app to demonstrate the todo list application.

+Below are the features implemented in todo list -

+Add "New Task" to todo list
+Display todo "List" tasks/items.
+Mark "Done/Undone" tasks.
+Display "count" of tasks remaining out of total number of tasks.
+No entry for blank task should be made.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.